Immigration Fee Clawback Agreement: What Are the Rules?

 Need assistance?

-As employer solutions lawyers, DavidsonMorris combine expertise in immigration and employment law to provide specialist advice on matters such as recouping visa and immigration costs from foreign national workers.
-If you have a question about your rights to be paid back immigration costs, such as through the use of an immigration clawback clause, contact us.
+As employer solutions lawyers, DavidsonMorris combine expertise in immigration and employment law to provide specialist advice on matters such as recouping visa and immigration costs from foreign national workers, or advising workers on their rights if their sponsor or employer is seeking to clawback immigration fees.

 Immigration fee clawback agreement FAQs